python/cpython/Doc/library/smtplib.rst

 .. exception:: SMTPException

-   Base exception class for all exceptions raised by this module.
+   The base exception class for all the other excpetions provided by this module.

 .. exception:: SMTPServerDisconnected